 Rory is a lethal one-woman army, moving fast and hitting hard.
 She loves a good fight, she fights for justice and protecting the weak, and she is pretty nigh unstoppable for her ferocity.
 Oh, and she definitely likes a certain soldier. 😉

 Martian Manhunter: Monkey D. Luffy, from One Piece

 Easily the most difficult spot to fill.
 The Martian Manhunter may have a certain vulnerability to fire, but he’s one of the most powerful figures in the DC universe, able to stand on par with Superman.
 He’s famous for his psychic abilities, but he’s also a shape-shifter, able to adapt to a variety of circumstances, and he packs quite a punch.
 He’s also been defined by his past, by his losses, and emerged with incredible force of will.
 And that is why I chose Luffy: defined by his past, and his family, able to change his body to fit the circumstance, with an indomitable will and a monstrous physical power.
-He doesn’t have the psychic abilities, but he has an awareness that lets him stay one step ahead, and he has the ability to mentally render his enemies unconscious.
+He doesn’t have the psychic abilities, but he has an awareness that lets him stay one step ahead, and he has the ability to mentally render his enemies unconscious, and he understands certain animals telepathically.
 He also doesn’t have the Manhunter’s calm, stoic manner, but he’ll do.